sandialabs/slycat/docs/manual/CCAModelVis.rst

 .. figure:: Figure23.png
    :align: center

-   **CCA model of cars data set displaying the first canonical component.**
+   **CCA model of cars data set with three linked views, each providing a different level of abstraction.
+The Correlation View is in the upper left, the Simulation View and its associated Legend are in the upper right, and the Variable Table fills the bottom half.**

 .. toctree::
   :maxdepth: 3